Our RHS entomologists provide advice and research into insects and garden animals alike, including the desirables and undesirables

 The focus of the Entomology sections research is biodiversity (wildlife) in gardens and the biology of plant pests.
 This research enables RHS entomologists to provide accurate and up-to-date advice.
 Results from research are published in scientific journals and interpretation provided in garden magazines and via the RHS website.

 As part of our research we are carrying out citizen science web surveys of four invasive non-native species.
 If you think you have seen any of the following non-native pests then follow the links to find out more, and help us track these pests.

 The RHS is keen for this data to be used and would like to collaborate in research.
 Contact [email protected] if you are interested in using RHS data for research.

 Plant pests and garden wildlife publications

 Articles on pests and garden wildlife are regularly produced for The Garden magazine, the Advice pages on the RHS website and the Wild About Gardens website.

 Research work is published in peer-reviewed journals, as are records of pests new to Britain, the research is also interpreted for the gardener through RHS media outlets.
 Some of these have come about from enquiries sent to the RHS Gardening Advice.
-The Entomology team always reports suspected first sightings to The Food and Environment Research Agency (APHA/PHSI).
+The Entomology team always reports suspected first sightings to the relevant plant health authority.